 Is your testing confidential or anonymous?

-FFC offers confidential testing.
+HB offers confidential testing.
 We will ask you for personal information such as your name, date of birth, address, etc. Your demographic information and your test results are reported to the Virginia Department of Health.
 This information is not accessible to the general public or insurance agencies.

 What are the testing outcomes?